puppetlabs/puppetdb/spec/resource.md

             ["=", ["parameter", "ensure"], "enabled"]

 The available operators are [defined in operators.md](operators.md).
-Note that resource queries *do not support* inequality or subqueries.
+Note that resource queries *do not support* inequality.

 # Response format